temporarymoon/million-prescient-trees/docs/echo.md

 ### Wall

-1. ✅ The battle ends in a tie.
+1. ✅🧪 The battle ends in a tie.

 ### Seer

-1. ✅ The player is given the `seer` status effect for the next turn.
+1. ✅🧪 The player is given the `seer` status effect for the next turn.

 ### Rogue

-1. ✅ Negates the `seer` character.
+1. ✅🧪 Negates the `seer` character.
-2. ✅ Wins agains the `monarch` and the `wall`.
+2. ✅🧪 Wins agains the `monarch` and the `wall`.

 ### Bard

-1. ✅ The player is given the `bard` status effect for the next turn.
+1. ✅🧪 The player is given the `bard` status effect for the next turn.

 ### Diplomat

-1. ✅ Wins when both players have played the same edict.
+1. ✅🧪 Wins when both players have played the same edict.

-> Note: the card text originally says

 ### Ranger